-- a detailed description of the relationship between the management committee and the School Board, including the charter school spokesperson (i.e. who is accountable to the School Board); - how the charter school will be accountable to the public, including a plan for compliance with the Virginia Freedom of Information Act, the State and Local Government Conflict of Interests Act, the Virginia Public Records Act and reporting requirements; - how the management committee is selected and its relationship to the teachers and administrators: - a description of the rules and procedures followed to arrive at policy and operational decisions; and - summaries of the job descriptions of key personnel, including the school leader/principal.
+- a detailed description of the relationship between the management committee and the School Board, including the charter school spokesperson (i.e. who is accountable to the School Board); - how the charter school will be accountable to the public, including a plan for compliance with the Virginia Freedom of Information Act, the Virginia Public Records Act and reporting requirements; - how the management committee is selected and its relationship to the teachers and administrators; - a description of the rules and procedures followed to arrive at policy and operational decisions; and - summaries of the job descriptions of key personnel, including the school leader/principal.